Free Space

 Ports

-complex vector-column M by 1
+X — narrowband pass signal:q[<br>] complex column vector M by 1

-| complex matrix M by N
+|complex matrix M by N

 Data types: Float16